alexanderspopov/colorgif/README.md

 ## About
-A completely impractical web app that makes colorful GIFs made as a fun foray into very basic image processing.
+A completely impractical web app that makes colorful GIFs.
+Made as a fun foray into very basic image processing.

-To get GIF, first run the app locally:
+To get GIFs, first run the app locally:

 ```
 pip install -r requirements.txt